BeLLKa1/BeLLKa1/README.md

 - 🌱 I’m currently learning design and japanese
 - 💞️ I’m looking to collaborate on simple ways of learning everything
 - 📫 How to reach me: copilt chat
-- 😄 Pronouns: you your I mine it its Fox
+- 😄 Pronouns: you your I mine it its Foxy
-- y
 - ⚡ Fun fact: F is for fun

 <!---